-You could really start and end this road trip in any of the stops along the way given the circular nature of the 11-day event.
-Malaga appears to be the best choice as it is the easiest destination to fly to and allows you a relaxed start and finish on the seaside.
-Moreover, you have the benefit of a very short first drive to Mijas so if you arrive later on in the day, Malaga makes for an ideal start.
+You could really start and end your Andalucia road trip in any of the stops along the way, given the circular nature of our 11-day trip.
+Malaga is probably the best choice as it's the easiest destination to fly to (less than three hours from London) and allows you a relaxed start and finish on the seaside.
+Moreover, you have the benefit of a very short first drive to Mijas, so if you arrive later on in the day, Malaga makes for an ideal start.

 Mijas is an old traditional Spanish town and is part of the "White villages" dotted around Andalucia.
-The name implies exactly what it says on the tin - all the houses in the town are white and conform to very strict exterior design restrictions.
-There are several great places to stay in and around Mijas including several slighly above and below the village.
-Our personal favourite is the secluded Guesthouse Montes de Almachada a 5 minute drive downhill.
+The name implies exactly what it says on the tin - all the houses in town are white and conform to very strict exterior design restrictions.
+There are several great places to stay in and around Mijas including several slighlty above and below the village.
+Our personal favourite is the secluded Guesthouse Montes de Almachada, a five-minute drive downhill.

 Mijas Pueblo is a breath of fresh air in a part of the Costa del Sol where large seaside resorts attract the masses.
-Tucked away in the hills overlooking the coast all the way to Gibraltar, this is a town much more popular with local communities than the brash resorts of Fuengirola and Torremolinos on the seafront.
+Tucked away in the hills overlooking the coast all the way to Gibraltar, this town is much more popular with local communities than the more touristy resorts of Fuengirola and Torremolinos on the seafront.

-There are plenty of different restaurants to choose from in the town depending on your craving at the time.
+There are plenty of different restaurants in Mijas to choose depending on your craving at the time.
 We would highly recommend El Mirlo Blanco on Calle Cuesta de la Villa – fantastic food cooked and served by local grannies.
 Be sure to book ahead of your visit to avoid disappointment!

 |DAY 2:||114 miles|

-Once you've clambered out of bed and into your car, you have a beautiful coast-side drive to Vejer de la Frontera to do after breakfast.
+Once you've clambered out of bed and into your car, you have a beautiful coast-side drive to Vejer de la Frontera to look forward to after breakfast.
 There are two motorways running along the coast - a free road running closer to the sea and a toll road slightly higher up in the hills.
-While the toll road will be slightly quicker, you also get to see a lot less along the way and the free motorway is pretty good so we would advise you to keep your cash in the pocket to be spent on a cerveza (beer) later on!
+While the toll road will be slightly quicker, you also get to see a lot less along the way and the free motorway is pretty good.
+We would advise you to keep your cash in the pocket so you can spend it on a cerveza (beer) later on!

 Vejer de la Frontera sits atop a steep hill with two winding roads making their way to the white washed houses lining its narrow alleyways.
-This is a sleepy town with fantastic views of the surrounding hills and fields - spend the afternoon browsing the various family shops in the central streets before heading for dinner at one of a number of great restaurants.
+This is a sleepy town with incredible views of the surrounding hills and fields.
+Spend the afternoon browsing the various family shops in the central streets before heading to dinner at one of a number of great restaurants.

 Make your way all the way to the tip of the peninsula and park up at the underground car park just outside the Cathedral.
-This fantastic city appears to be off the beaten track for the tourist masses who prefer to herd along the Costa del Sol with occasional outings to Seville and Cordoba which is fansastic for the intrepid traveller.
-The centre is surprisingly quiet so spend a couple of hours on a walk around and a spot of lunch.
+This fantastic city is somewhat off the beaten track for the tourist masses who prefer to herd along the Costa del Sol with occasional outings to Seville and Cordoba.
+This, of course, is fantastic news for the intrepid traveller.
+The centre is surprisingly quiet, so spend a couple of hours walking around and having lunch.

-Having had lunch, it is time to head back out to the concrete jungle on the outskirts of the city before heading for the open countryside en route to Jerez.
-This is a fairly short drive so don’t rush your visit to Cadiz but do be aware of rush hour traffic hitting the streets after 5.
-Jerez is a fairly typical city for the region - not as grand or prominent as some of its better known neighbours, it is another great place to avoid the crowds and sample Jerez's unique delights.
+After lunch, it's time to head back out to the concrete jungle on the outskirts of the city before driving through open countryside en route to Jerez.
+This is a fairly short drive so don’t rush your visit to Cadiz - but do be aware of rush hour traffic hitting the streets after 5pm.
+Jerez is a fairly typical city for the region.
+Though it's not as grand or prominent as some of its better known neighbours, it is another great place to avoid the crowds and sample Jerez's unique delights.